davide-marino00/PBI_DOCS/refac.md

 1. **TODAY()**: This function retrieves the current date.
 For example, if today is October 15, 2023, this function will return that date.

 2. **WEEKNUM()**: This function takes a date as input and returns the week number of that date within the year.
-The week number is typically calculated based on the first week of the year, which can vary depending on the system used (e.g., whether the week starts on Sunday or Monday).
+Week numbers typically start from 1 for the first week of the year.

 So, when you combine these two functions, `WEEKNUM(TODAY())` effectively tells you which week of the year it is right now.
-For instance, if today is October 15, 2023, this expression would return the week number corresponding to that date, helping businesses understand which week they are currently in for reporting or planning purposes.
+For instance, if today is October 15, 2023, this expression would return the week number corresponding to that date, which might be 42, indicating it's the 42nd week of the year.

+In summary, this DAX expression helps businesses understand the current week in the context of their annual planning or reporting, allowing them to track performance or activities on a weekly basis.

 **`Dax_EmpCount_Approved`**